thecoolersuy/THECOOLERSUY/README.md

 ## Hi Everybody! 🫵
   My name is Suyal, and I'm a undergraduate computer science student fascinated by **System Design**, **Scalability**, and **Security**.
-I spend my time learning how to build robust, distributed systems that don't fall over like a house of cards when traffic hits, while ensuring hackers have a very bad day trying to break them.
+I spend my time learning how to build robust, distributed systems that don't fall over like a house of cards when traffic hits.

-.
+hobby: surprising my repo at 2 a.m. with new project

   ☕︎ I’m currently working on Sheercart, a cart sharing system.